-The Pig's Eye section of Battle Creek Regional Park consists of Pigs Eye Lake, which is a back water of the Mississippi river, surrounded predominately by mixed woods to the west and wetlands to the east and northwest of the lake, which is in the floodplain wetland.
+The Pigs Eye section of Battle Creek Regional Park consists of Pigs Eye Lake, which is a back water of the Mississippi River, surrounded predominately by mixed woods to the west and wetlands to the east and northwest of the lake, which is in the floodplain wetland.

-See Appendix Battle Creek System Plan section for additional information regarding habitat land types and acreage.
+See appendix page 109, Battle Creek System Plan section, for additional information regarding habitat land types and acreage.